15 Top-Rated Hiking Trails in Glacier National Park, MT

-Leading to iconic spots like Grinnell Glacier, Ptarmigan Tunnel, and Iceberg Lake, the best hiking trails in Glacier National Park really take you somewhere special.
-With over 700 miles of trails spread throughout this massive national park in northern Montana, it's hard to quantify what makes any hike in Glacier better than the others.
-A common denominator between all the best hiking trails in Glacier, however, is the deep feeling of grandeur the glacial valleys leave behind.
+The best hiking trails in Glacier National Park really take you somewhere special.
+And with over 700 miles of trails spread throughout this massive national park in northern Montana, it's hard to narrow down the list.
+A common denominator between all the best hiking trails in Glacier, however, is the deep feeling of grandeur the glacial valleys evoke.

 1. Highline Trail

-Departing from Logan Pass, the Highline Trail is a signature hiking trail in North America.
-Spanning 7.6 miles from Logan Pass to the historic Granite Park Chalet (built in 1914), this relatively flat trail follows the Continental Divide through the heart of the park.
-With jaw-dropping views of glacier valleys and imposing alpine landscapes, there's moments on the Highline Trail where you don't even want to blink.
+The Highline Trail is a signature hiking trail in North America.
+It departs from Logan Pass and spans 7.6 miles to the historic Granite Park Chalet (built in 1914).
+This relatively flat trail follows the Continental Divide through the heart of the park with jaw-dropping views of glacier valleys and imposing alpine landscapes.
+With truly incredible beauty on display throughout, there's plenty of breathtaking moments lining the entire route.

 Official site: https://www.nps.gov/glac/planyourvisit/hikingthetrails.htm

-Within the Many Glacier region of the park and departing near one of the campgrounds in Glacier, the 5.3-mile hike to the Grinnell Glacier viewpoint offers some of the most iconic scenery in the park.
-Beginning near the banks of Swiftcurrent Lake, with views of the Many Glacier Hotel, the first two miles of the hike are fairly level as the trail crosses to the banks of Lake Josephine.
+Within the Many Glacier region of the park, the 5.3-mile hike to the Grinnell Glacier viewpoint offers some of the most iconic scenery in the park.
+The trail starts near one of Glacier's best campgrounds, the Many Glacier Campground, near the banks of Swiftcurrent Lake.
+The first two miles of the hike are fairly level as the trail crosses to the banks of Lake Josephine.

-At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake, or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
-The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains a great vantage point of the glacial valley below.
-Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of trail.
+At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
+The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains an excellent vantage point of the glacial valley below.
+Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of the trail.

 Filled with massive icebergs and backdropped by vertical mountain peaks known as the Garden Wall, this shimmering glacier-fed lake is worth every step of the trail.
 Packing an extra jacket makes eating lunch at the lake a warmer endeavor, and the rocky banks have plenty of space to find your own spot to enjoy the surreal alpine landscape.